diamond-lang/llvm-builds/README.md

 # llvm-builds

-Prebuilt versions of LLVM + LLD for platforms that Diamond supports
+Prebuilt versions of LLVM + LLD for plataforms that Diamond supports.